 Similar actions are either in place or under way in the United States.
 There are a broad variety of data protection laws that are applicable to our activities, and a wide range of enforcement agencies at both the state and federal levels that can review companies for privacy and data security concerns based on general consumer protection laws.
 The Federal Trade Commission and state Attorneys General all are aggressive in reviewing privacy and data security protections for consumers.
 New laws also are being considered at both the state and federal levels.
-For example, the California Consumer Privacy Act, or CCPA-which went into effect on January 1, 2020-is creating similar risks and obligations as those created by GDPR, though the CCPA does exempt certain information collected as part of a clinical trial subject to the Federal Policy for the Protection of Human Subjects, known as the Common Rule.
-Some other states have adopted, and many other states are considering similar legislation.
+For example, the California Consumer Privacy Act, or CCPA-which went into effect on January 1, 2020-is creating similar risks and obligations as those created by GDPR, though the CCPA does currently exempt certain information collected as part of a clinical trial subject to the Federal Policy for the Protection of Human Subjects, known as the Common Rule.
+The CCPA also has been amended through a recent referendum in California that creases additional obligations beginning in 2023.
+Some other states have adopted, and many other states are considering, similar legislation.
 A broad range of legislative measures also have been introduced at the federal level.
 Accordingly, failure to comply with federal and state laws (both those currently in effect and future legislation) regarding privacy and security of personal information could expose us to fines and penalties under such laws.
 There also is the threat of consumer class actions related to these laws and the overall protection of personal data.
 Even if we are not determined to have violated these laws, government investigations into these issues typically require the expenditure of significant resources and generate negative publicity, which could harm our reputation and our business.